office-romance/romance-office-hydraulics/views/elements/content/left.md

 ## Work in progress

-- Redefining online discourse around divisive social issues
+- A handmade website for building together
-- Helping high schoolers discover their version of success
+- Reimagining food delivery to a platform cooperative
-- Imagining futures for cloud-based personal computing
+- Designing and building a kitchen

 ## Team updates
-- We're hiring another product designer!
-[Email us](mailto:hello@hydraulics.nyc) to apply (or refer a friend).
+- We're looking to take on work in the social sector.
-- [Sam Taylor](https://tohumankind.com/info) has joined our team.
+- Portfolio coming soon.